safaebaamel/API-Node.js-Express-MongoDB/README.md

 the final piece of middleware logs "Response sent successfully" to the console

 This is a very simple server that doesn't do much for now, but it illustrates how middleware works in an Express app.

+# CORS errors
+CORS stands for Cross Origin Resource Sharing.
+It is a standard that allows us to relax default security rules which prevent HTTP calls from being made between different servers.
+In our case, we have two origins: localhost:3000 and localhost:4200, and we would like them to be able to communicate with each other.
+For this, we need to add some headers to our response object.